dantee-e/CleytoCoin/README.md

 - [Testing](#testing)
 - [Contributing](#contributing)

-# CleytoCoin is still under development, so many of the features listed underneath aren't yet functional.
+# CleytoCoin is still under development, so many of the features listed underneath aren't yet functional

 We appreciate the interest and are working towards making CleytoCoin a functional and reliable cryptocurrency, but currently it's still in it's early development stages.
-Feel free to give sugestions in the meantime of what you'd like to see implemented in our project!
+Feel free to give suggestions in the meantime of what you'd like to see implemented in our project!

 ## About